-The subject of hand care has been a hot topic over recent weeks, and due to everyone washing and sanitizing their hands more we know many people will be experiencing dry skin.
+The subject of hand care has been a hot topic of late, and due to everyone washing and sanitizing their hands more now we know many people will be experiencing dry skin.

 It is really important that you keep up with washing hands and don’t avoid doing so.

 What we can do to help is offer you some hand care solutions that will help you to maintain soft, nourished and healthy skin.

 We wrote an article all about hand soap that doesn’t dry the skin which you might like to read.

 The simple answer is to wash your hands regularly using soap and water and use a cream or lotion to help repair any damage and keep the skin on your hands soft, supple and well-nourished.

 Creams and lotions are significantly better than balms and butter, and to find out why, read our article, “Why dry skin needs creams and lotions more than balms and butters: what you need to know to soften and nourish dry skin”.

 Soothing Hand Lotion